Crews battle Warren house fire - NewsBreak

 Crews battle Warren house fire

-Warren Professional Fire Fighters Local 204 said in a Facebook post that this is still an active scene and roads are closed in the area.Copyright 2021 Nexstar Media Inc. All rights reserved.
+Warren Professional Fire Fighters Local 204 said in a Facebook post that roads were closed in the area as crews were at the scene.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WKBN.com.